-Land is not depreciated.
+Land is held at cost and is not depreciated.

 Taxation

 Current taxes are based on the results shown in the financial statements and are calculated according to UK tax rules, using tax rates enacted or substantially enacted by the statement of financial position date.